 Farm/garden themed sensory bin with colored pasta

 I didn’t get a chance to make the colored oats for this post, but I will make them for a future post.

-Spring Themed Colored Beans
+Spring and Summer Themed Colored Beans

-Sensory bins are a fun and frugal play activity for toddlers and preschoolers.
-Hopefully these 9 DIY sensory bin ideas have given you some ideas on ways you can make your own sensory bins.
+Hopefully, these 9 DIY sensory bins for toddlers have given you some ideas on ways you can make your own sensory bins.

 Need more sensory bin ideas?